developerfelipemoraes/test.credit.suisse/README.md

 # test.credit.suisse
-Credit Suisse Test C#, SQL, done by Felipe Moraes Aneas
+Credit Suisse Test C#  done by Felipe Moraes Aneas

 This test was done by Felipe Moraes Aneas.